wisdom-300

 • The transformation of material reality through fantasy and imagination.
 Such a transformation allows the author to represent reality as a fable.

-• The use of humor: human enterprises as trivial and ridiculous (cynicism and bitterness).
+• The use of humour: human enterprises as trivial and ridiculous (cynicism and bitterness).

 • The use of sentimentalism to describe scenes and characters.

-Irving started his literary carrier writing satirical pieces of journalism about the New York cultural and social scene, especially about the Theater circles.
-We can see that his humor and his early satire were a collage of rational critic, nonsense humor and irony.
+Irving started his literary career writing satirical pieces of journalism about the New York cultural and social scene, especially about the Theater circles.
+We can see that his humour and his early satire were a collage of rational criticism, nonsense humour and irony.

 In his satirical works, he turned all human beings into fools including the writer himself: that’s self-reference (makes funny comments about himself as a writer), a very modern way of writing.